smutch/nvim-config/README.md

 nvim-setup
 =========

 My Neovim setup.
-As of writing, nvim-nighlty is required.
+As of writing, nvim >= 0.5 is required.

 Usage